Third Militarism: Annulled 1936 election

 Luis Antonio Eguiguren, the winner of the 1936 Election.
 He never took office as the election was annulled.

-Oscar Benavides had hopes to form a broad coalition representing the center of the political spectrum in support of his favoured candidate Jorge Prado Ugarteche.
-Hence, he formed the Frente Nacional, primarily made up of small political parties led by the elite and upper-class leadership.
-The Frente Nacional also included Luis Antonio Eguiguren's Social Democratic Front, Leguia's Reformist Democratic Party, and the Arequipa-based Decentralist Party.
-The alliance was very loosely united, only by the goal of achieving Liberal democracy.
+Oscar Benavides hoped to form a broad coalition representing the center of the political spectrum in support of his favoured candidate Jorge Prado Ugarteche.
+As such, he formed the Frente Nacional, primarily made up of small political parties led by the elite and upper-class leadership.
+It included Luis Antonio Eguiguren's Social Democratic Front, Leguia's Reformist Democratic Party, and the Arequipa-based Decentralist Party.
+The alliance was very loosely united by the goal of achieving Liberal democracy.
 Benavides' aimed to achieve a peaceful transfer of power without repressing excessively APRA.

-A moderate conservative with democratic views, he seemed capable of winning the election with support from the center of the political spectrum.
+A moderate conservative with democratic views, he seemed capable of winning the election with the support of the center.
 However, the Prado family, which had been involved in the country's politics since the 19th century, had acquired many enemies.
-Jorge Prado's father, Mariano Ignacio Prado, had a tainted reputation for having abandoned Peru during its war with Chile.
+Jorge Prado's father, Mariano Ignacio Prado, had a tainted reputation for having abandoned Peru during the War of the Pacific.
 He attempted to negotiate APRA support, but was rejected by the party.

 Jorge Prado was opposed by the moderate left and far-right, with Benavides' prime minister, the fascist supporter José de Riva Agüero, fearing that Prado would compromise with the left and eventually allow them to take over the country.
 Many on the centre, far, and moderate right who had no faith in Jorge Prado supported the intellectual Manuel Vincente Villaran, whose reputation was partly damaged by his extremist allies.
 His candidacy arose from an agreement between three political parties; the Acción Patriótica led by Riva Agüero; the Nacional Agrario led by Pedro Beltrán, and the Partido Nacionalismo led by Clemente Revilla.

-His political assortment included the young and meritorious lawyer José Quesada Larrea, whose personal, professional, and political connections empowered the prospect of an alliance with the UR.
+His political assortment included the young and meritorious lawyer José Quesada Larrea, whose many connections empowered the prospect of an alliance with the UR.
 Many members of the UR also had close ties with members of Villaran's political team.
-Unfortunately this alliance was never established, as Luis A. Flores was also put forward as a candidate for the UR, hoping that he would inherit Sánchez Cerro's mass popularity.
+But this alliance was never established, as Luis A. Flores was also put forward as a candidate for the UR, hoping that he would inherit Sánchez Cerro's mass popularity.
 The majority of his support was from the portion of upper-class who chose not to vote for Manuel Villarán.